uber/tchannel/as/README.md

  - enforce that `arg3` for not ok is an error object.
  - `cb` interface forces a unified serialization code for writing error response of all kinds.
+ - threads through an `opts` object to support dependency injection.

 The end user only has to concern himself with getting an incoming request and returning a response in the callback.